 - Cottonwood Butte: Didn’t open.

-- Little Ski Hill: Closed March 14th.
+- Little Ski Hill: Closed on March 14th.

 - Magic Mountain: Never opened.

-- Pebble Creek: Closure announced last week.
+- Pebble Creek: Closure announced on March 12th.

 - Rotarun: Closed March 15th.